wjH-3/RD-InstantAvailability-2.0/README.md

 ```
 python instant.py
 ```
-3. Enter your Real-Debrid API token, which can be found [here](https://real-debrid.com/apitoken).
+3. Enter your Real-Debrid API token, which can be found [here](https://real-debrid.com/apitoken)
 4. Enter/paste in your Magnet Link to check for `Instant Availability`

-*Note:* You can also hard-code your APi token into the script itself so that you don't have to enter it each time when running the script.
+*Note:* You can also hard-code your API token into the script itself so that you don't have to enter it each time when running the script.
 To do so, in `main()`, change `api_token` into:
 ```
 api_token = "YOUR_API_TOKEN_HERE"
 ```